441 lines

 * “Blocks” are typically joined by one blank line.

-* Sometimes it’s nicer to have them flush next to each other, yet other
+* Sometimes its nicer to have them flush next to each other, yet other

 * times they cannot occur together at all.